Need Help? Give us a call.

 The numerical effect of late payments depends upon how late the payment is, how recently that late payment occurred, and your existing credit score.
 As you can probably guess, high-scorers who make recent, super-late payments (we’re talking 30, 60, or 90 days, before the dreaded charge-off) will see the greatest hit to their scores.
 That hit could be as much as 90 or 110 points, and it’ll stay on your report for seven years.

 Set up automatic deposits with your lenders or credit card issuers so you don’t risk forgetting to make your payments.
-If automatic deposits isn’t doable for you, be extra diligent with your repayments: Plan out your calendar, check it often, and keep a cash cushion in both your personal and business bank accounts in case your reserves run too low to satisfy your debt one month.
+If automatic deposits aren’t doable for you, be extra diligent with your repayments: Plan out your calendar, check it often, and keep a cash cushion in both your personal and business bank accounts in case your reserves run too low to satisfy your debt one month.

 If you’re forced to abandon a debt obligation and default on your loan, your credit score might not be top of mind.
-However, you should be aware that a substantially lower credit score will hurt your chances of getting another loan or credit card in the future, and defaults will dog your report for seven years.
+However, you should be aware that a substantially lower credit score will hurt your chances of getting another loan or credit card in the future, and defaults will hurt your report for seven years.

 Of course, you might not have any other option than to default.
 But if you can borrow from a friend or family, or tap into another, separate source of funds, it might be worth considering.
 A perfect credit score isn’t easy to attain if you’re climbing back from a loan default.